ZHUBIWEI/S2325784-Network-security/README.md

 ```
 If do have GPU, we can choose larger `batch_size`, else using smaller one,
 e.g., 32 or 64, to avoid large memory consumption.
+If you want to try k-fold cross-validation, you can change the 'main_CV' to 'main'
+and run the above command

 ### How to run other anomaly detection methods.
 In order to have a more comfortable and real-time results,